Tarpon Fishing in Key West and The Experts to Guide You

 There are many reasons that the tarpon has earned the nickname “The Silver King.”
 The king part of the moniker comes from their sheer size and their domineering nature.
 Depending on their age, tarpon range from 4-8 feet in length and can weigh anywhere between 40-200 pounds.
-Tarpon weighing up to 300 lbs have been discovered, but the average weight is somewhere closer to 100 pounds.
+Tarpons weighing up to 300 lbs have been discovered, but the average weight is somewhere closer to 100 pounds.
 Needless to say, they’re at the top of the food chain and can eat just about whatever they want.

 The silver half of the nickname comes from their overall appearance.
-The dark, bluish green color on the tarpon’s back quickly becomes a luminous silver along the sides.
+The dark, bluish-green color on the tarpon’s back quickly becomes a luminous silver along the sides.
 Along with their tendency to swim in fairly large schools, the tarpon’s bright colors make them easy to spot once you’ve entered their area.
 The mouth juts sharply upward, giving the tarpon a brutish look and adding even more to their legendary status.

 Fishing for Tarpon in Key West

 The first prerequisite for catching tarpon is knowing where and when to find them.
-Tarpon are most plentiful in Key West from March through July, with large schools often found swimming close to the surface in Key West Harbor.
+Tarpon is most plentiful in Key West from March through July, with large schools often found swimming close to the surface in Key West Harbor.
 They’re also commonly found in the shallow flat waters, where hardy anglers pursue them with spin tackle or fly fishing techniques.

-For bait, chumming is a very popular way to get tarpons to swim near your boat.
+For bait, chumming is a popular way to get tarpons to swim near your boat.
 Once your chum line has caught their interest, you can persuade tarpon to go after both live and dead bait, with crab, mullet, and shrimp being among the most popular.
 But when a tarpon strikes, you’ll definitely have quite a fight on your hands.
-They’ll fight you tooth and nail for a long time to stay in the water, so you better be prepared for an endurance test if you’re interested in landing one these beautiful monsters.
+They’ll fight you tooth and nail for a long time to stay in the water, so you better be prepared for an endurance test if you’re interested in landing one of these beautiful monsters.

 When in Doubt, Go With The Experts